 While it is true that SOME medications and supplements work almost instantly (think about things like caffeine) there are PLENTY of other supplements that take weeks or longer to really kick in.

 Any therapy which is targeted at your hormones will fall into this category.

 Your hormones just can’t turn around in such a short period of time.

-Instead of thinking on a day by day timescale you really need to be thinking on month by month timescale.
+Instead of thinking on a day-by-day timescale you really need to be thinking on a month-by-month timescale.

 Once you shift your mindset and expectations you can really determine if your therapy is actually working.

 This is particularly true for any therapy targeted at the thyroid.